 CRITERIA: At the completion of this activity, a candidate should be able to:

-State the actions required to be taken prior to the performance of vendor inspection.
+State the timeline and actions required to be taken prior to the performance of an announced and unannounced vendor inspection.
+State the considerations a team leader must address in each case.

 State the areas to be researched and reviewed prior to a vendor inspection.